Minnesota could soon join these other states in protecting transgender care this year

 "We are going to lead on this issue," said Gov. Tim Walz, a second-term Democrat at an LGBTQ rights rally last week.
 "And I want to make note, not only do you belong here, you are needed here, you're part of the fabric that makes Minnesota the best place in the country to live."

-Last year, California led the nation on the issue, calling itself a "refuge" state for transgender youth and their families.
+Last year, California passed a similar bill, calling itself a "refuge" state for transgender youth and their families.
 Also this year, Oregon Democrats are proposing a constitutional amendment to protect care.
 Washington State and Vermont have their own protective bills.

 Minnesota: A final vote Friday